mlabs-haskell/plutip/README.md

 And the following ghc flag must to be set for the test execution: `-Wall -threaded -rtsopts`

+## MAINTENANCE WARNING

+The documentation is currently under maintenance.
+Key notes and tutorials are added [here](./doc-notes/README.md).

 ## Usage

 Plutip provides a tasty interface for executing Plutus contracts on a local cluster.